Active transport and cluster formation on 2D networks: Network models

 \subsection{Inhomogeneous networks}

-Generalising to continuous space and allowing for arbitrary directions and lengths of active stripes we present a continuous model with randomly generated linear \emph{filaments} where hard-core particles can perform directed paths along these filaments.
+Generalizing to continuous space and allowing for arbitrary randomly distributed directions and lengths of active stripes we present a continuous model with randomly generated linear \emph{filaments} where hard-core particles can perform directed paths along these filaments.
+The model is motivated by vesicular transport on actin filament networks \cite{alberts}.